lando/docs/data.md

 Lando collects two kinds of information for the sole purpose of improving Lando: _Usage Data_ and _Crash Data_.

-We store and process this data in [QBOX](https://qbox.io/).
+We store and process this data in [Amplitude](https://amplitude.com/).
 Additionally, we store Crash Data in [Bugsnag](https://www.bugsnag.com/).
 Lando does not share, sell or transmit your data to any other parties.
-We have obtained DPAs with both QBOX and Bugsnag for this purpose.
+We have obtained DPAs with both Amplitude and Bugsnag for this purpose.

 ### Usage Data